 Learn more about common claims and lawsuit examples.

-General liability offers protection if a third party sues you over a physical injury, property damage, or an advertising injury (libel/slander).
+General liability offers protection if a third party sues you over a physical injury, property damage, or an advertising injury (libel or slander).
 Professional liability insurance covers you if you are sued by a client who claims you made a professional mistake that resulted in financial loss.
 Almost every business owner could benefit from a general liability policy.
 Your type of business will determine if you need a professional liability policy.
-Read more about professional liability.
+Read more about general liability vs. professional liability.

 General liability and workers’ compensation insurance can both pay for medical expenses related to injuries at your business.
 However, general liability does not cover employee injuries.
 To extend this protection to your employees, you will need to purchase workers' comp insurance, which covers the costs associated with employee injuries or illnesses.
 Depending on which state your business is located in, you may be legally required to purchase workers’ comp coverage.